RetroReversing/retroReversing/categories/tutorials/Introduction.md

 The CPU has designated instructions to read and write from the stack, often called `push` and `pop`.
 Where push adds an additional piece of data to the stack and pop removes the most recently added data from the stack of data.

 ---
-Sure, here’s a similar explanation for the heap:

----

 ## The Heap